-Scheduled Inspections and Condition Assessments: Results of CCTV are the primary basis for prioritizing CIP repair/replacement projects, with age of pipelines, observations during cleaning, and occurrences of SSOs also informing CIP decisions.
+Scheduled Inspections and Condition Assessments: Historic CCTV footages are tabulated in 4.3 of the SSMP.
+Results of CCTV are the primary basis for prioritizing CIP repair/replacement projects, with age of pipelines, observations during cleaning, and occurrences of spills also informing CIP decisions.
+Pipe ratings are maintained in the Granite Net CCTV software.